 Suggest any features that need highlighting - unless you have used the photographer before, assume they know zero about the brand.
 So note ideas and concepts down.
 Brand colours, logos and props are a good starting point, on the road to creating unique shots.
 Include other activities connected to the campaign, attach any brand guidelines and any other brand collateral that you might have.
 It might be obvious to you, but not to the photographer.

 If the commission is to be used for advertising purposes, you will need to get individuals to sign model releases.
-A model release is a written and signed agreement between the photographer and the person you are photographing, the purpose of which is to protect (release) from that person any legal claims like invasion of privacy, defamation of character, etc. Professional models and actors usually will be fine and familiar with this, members of the general public less so.
+A model release is a written and signed agreement between the photographer and the person you are photographing, the purpose of which is to protect (release) from that person any legal claims like invasion of privacy, defamation of character, etc. at any point in the future.
+Professional models and actors usually will be fine and familiar with this, members of the general public less so.
 Most photographers will have these on file but not all will bring them, unless requested.

 Also think of what the people will be wearing.
 If it is organisation uniforms, ensure they are complete, up-to-date and clean!
 Think about any safety equipment required - a photographer won't know uniform branding or safety equipment in various work places.
 So spell it out.